 Possibilities – that’s what we want for our children.
 When authors discuss their lives and books, students hear stories of perseverance, creativity and opportunity.
 They hear of the 20 rejections an author received before their first book was published.
-They see the first story an author had “published” in third grade.
-Children’s lives are opened to new worlds when they meet the people that create unique characters and places.
+They see the first story an author “published” in third grade!
+Children’s lives are opened to new worlds when they meet people who create unique characters and places.
 As a second grade girl at Ceasar Cone Elementary announced: “Before today I never knew I could be an author.
 Now I know I can be an author, too!”

-Greensboro Bound (GB) believes in getting authors in front of students.
+Greensboro Bound (GB) believes in connecting authors with students.
 Authors Engaging Students (AES) makes that happen.
-Many school’s library media specialists have no time or money to schedule an author visit.
+Many school library media specialists have difficulty finding the time and funds to schedule an author visit.
 AES recruits authors, makes travel arrangements and hosts the authors.
-Greensboro Bound pays the author fees and donates 10 copies of the authors’ books for each school visit.
+Greensboro Bound pays the author fees and donates 10 copies of the author’s books for each school visit.

 Authors Engaging Students also sponsors the Guilford County Schools “Poet Laureate Program.”
 This 15-year-old program is led by Jennifer Worrells, Media Specialist at Grimsley High School.
 Some 150 students from 17 high schools received personalized feedback from a published poet on their writing.

-All of the AES activity is part of a broader effort to bring students and writers together, as we hold our annual Festival in May.
+All of the AES activity is part of a broader effort to bring students and writers together.
 2019 was our first year with an explicit focus on Children’s/Young Adult authors.
-During the May Festival, 18 presentations were targeted to children/young adults, with 20 authors presenting.
-Already, Alan Gratz is planning to come in May 2020!
+During the 2019 May Festival, 18 presentations were targeted to children/young adults, with 20 authors presenting.

 Year-round talks, workshops, discussions offered free of charge to the community